Scaling Laws for Cross-Encoder Reranking: Experiments

 \section{Experiments}

-We use the Ettin cross-encoder series \cite{ettin} of models at six different sizes for our experiments -- 17M, 32M, 68M, 150M, 400M and 1B.
-We finetune each one of them on 100k queries from the MS MARCO passage ranking dataset.
-For the pointwise paradigm, we use a batch size of 128, a learning rate of 2e-5, and fine-tune for 1 epoch.
-For listwise and pairwise paradigms, each batch consists of 16 queries, 1 positive document, and 10 anchor negatives, making the effective batch size to be 160.
-For all our expriments, we employ the same learning rates and finetune our models for 1 epoch.
+We use the Ettin cross-encoder series~\cite{ettin} at 17M, 32M, 68M, 150M, 400M, and 1B parameters, fine-tuned on 100K MS MARCO passage-ranking queries drawn from the public MS MARCO v1.1 release\footnote{\url{https://huggingface.co/datasets/microsoft/ms_marco}}.
+On Hugging Face, this English release contains 102K total examples split into 82.3K train, 10K validation, and 9.65K test rows, with query, passage, answer, and query-type metadata.
+Pointwise models use batch size 128; pairwise and listwise models use 16 queries with 1 positive and 10 anchor negatives (effective batch size 160).
+All models train for one epoch with learning rate $2\times 10^{-5}$.

-During the evaluation process, we leverage BM25 as a first stage retriever and the MSMARCO-dev set as our evaluation dataset.
-We take top 100 passages retrieved by BM25 and leverage our above trained models to rerank them, and compute our evaluation metrics (NDCG@10, contrastive entropy).
-We also present evaluations with TREC DL '19-'23 and HARD.

-\paragraph{Model Scaling}: To understand model scaling behaviour, the last checkpoint for every model size is used to plot the scaling curves. \paragraph{Data Scaling}: We operationalize data scaling as training data exposure: as training progresses through one epoch, checkpoints correspond to an increasing number of consumed training examples, while the underlying dataset remains fixed.
-We take the 150M models (for pairwise, pointwise, and listwise) and fit power law functions to model observed NDCG as a function of training step and predict the observed NDCG for the last 5 steps. \paragraph{Joint Scaling}: Here, the last 5 checkpoints per model size (17M--1B) are held out as a test set; the remaining checkpoints are used for the training set.
+We rerank the BM25 top-100 passages on MSMARCO-dev and also evaluate on TREC DL '19--'23 and DL Hard.
+For model scaling we use the last checkpoint of each model.
+For data scaling we use checkpoints across a single epoch.
+We fit these data-scaling curves for all six model sizes; for readability, the main text uses the 150M model as a representative middle-scale slice, while Appendix Tables~\ref{tab:data_scaling_all_models_msmarco} and \ref{tab:data_scaling_all_models_trec} report all sizes.
+For joint scaling we hold out the last five checkpoints per model size and fit on the rest.